Kingdom Hearts IV: Setting

 Kingdom Hearts IV serves as the beginning of the "Lost Master" story arc.
 The game takes place in Quadratum, an expansive city set in a realistic world inspired by Tokyo, featuring a fictionalized Shibuya and Minami-Aoyama.
 Sora's apartment in Minami-Aoyama serves as the player's home base in the early part of the game.
 Quadratum serves as a hub world, with players returning there after traveling to other worlds.
 Several worlds based on Disney properties will also appear.
 The advancement of hardware capabilities since the series began played a factor in determining the number of worlds created for the game.

 Characters

 Sora, a teenager who uses a key-shaped weapon called the Keyblade to battle the forces of darkness, reprises his role from previous games as the main protagonist and playable character of the game.
-Donald Duck and Goofy, the royal magician and knight captain of Disney Castle, also return after having served as Sora's party companions.
+Donald Duck and Goofy, the royal magician and knight captain of Disney Castle respectively, also return after having served as Sora's party companions.
 The game also features Strelitzia, a Keyblade wielder who previously appeared in the mobile game Kingdom Hearts Union χ.
-Other main characters of the series, such as the protagonists of the games Kingdom Hearts Birth by Sleep and Kingdom Hearts 358/2 Days, are not expected to have much focus in Kingdom Hearts IV, with Nomura also open to finding a "good balance" with regards to including Final Fantasy characters that have been a part of the series.
+Other main characters of the series, such as the protagonists of the games Kingdom Hearts Birth by Sleep and Kingdom Hearts 358/2 Days, will have minor roles in Kingdom Hearts IV, with Nomura open to finding a "good balance" with regards to including Final Fantasy characters that have been a part of the series.
+Mickey Mouse also returns from previous games.